callruby/ruby-apps-workflows/README.md

 That's the place to select the workflow files that has to be synced

-For updating the Dockerfile or confd/start.sh files for each service, the deployment has to be made manually from Actions.
+## For updating the Dockerfile or confd/start.sh files for each service, the deployment has to be made manually from Actions.

+Be Aware of this .